0x21F/inquizative/README.md

 # An AI Study Tool
-Inquizative is a LLM aided study tool with a deep integration with Canvas LMS.
+Inquizative is a LLM aided study tool ~~with a deep integration with Canvas LMS~~.
 It utilizes HTMX, Templ, and Go for all views, along with turso for the database.